nocdim/PROJECT_QUARTZ/README.md

 <b>14.07.2023</b> <br><br>
 I want to finish 1c part.
 It's almost done.
 The whole process.
 Then probably gonna do .bat files.
 And then web. <br><br>
+<b>17.07.2023</b> <br><br>
+OK!
+Today I practiced some ~~TSX MAGIC~~.
+Started working on the FrontEnd part of the application.
+Did a lot of structuring..
+But it doesn't work properly.
+But It's ok, probably gonna restructurize the whole frontend anyway.
+But still today I made a huge step forward!<br><br>
 <b>... ... ... ... ...</b> <br><br>
 There is still more to come!
 <br><br>